nishant687/GRIB2-weather-data-analysis/README.md

 3. View results in the CSV files and plots.

 ---
+## License
+This project is for educational and non-commercial use.
+You can add a proper license [here](https://choosealicense.com/).

+---
 ### 3. Initialize Git and Push to GitHub
 If you have **Git** installed on your computer, open a terminal or command prompt, navigate to your project folder, and run: